gflarity/qdis/README.md

 This creates a 'queue' called sub_queue.
 Every message that gets published to pub_queue also gets published in 'sub_queue'.

-This means that there's a channel called 'sub_queue' can can be subcribed to via the Redis Pub/Sub commands.
-This publication tells you there's new things to be read from from the 'sub_queue' list.
+This means that there's a channel called 'sub_queue' which can be subcribed to via the Redis Pub/Sub commands.
+This publication is a notice which tells you there's something new to be read from from the 'sub_queue' list.
+You're expected to LPOP from the 'sub_queue' list whenever you're ready to consume another message.

+Every once a while you'll probably want to check there's nothing to be consumed in 'sub_queue' regardless of publication notices.
+This should never happen if you're subscription socket is working.

 To unsubscribe: